British expats in Cyprus given an extra year to apply for residence permits - Cyprus Mail

 There are three main residency statuses that British expats are entitled to: an MEU1 (registration for residents living in Cyprus for more than three months) and the MEU3 (for residents who have lived in Cyprus for more than five years).
 The MEU 2 is for family members who are not EU citizens.
 Residents who have lived in Cyprus for more than seven years can apply for citizenship.

-Britain is due to leave the EU on October 31 with or without a deal and this was the original deadline for applying for residence permits.
+British nationals who arrive in Cyprus after October 31, and Cypriot nationals who will move to the UK after the date in question, will not enjoy the opportunity to apply for EU settlement status.

+“Rights are guaranteed for those [Cyprus nationals] living in the UK until October 31, after that the UK becomes a sovereign country in terms of control of its own migration policy, which the Prime Minister has said will feature a points-based system for greater control,” UK’s Secretary of State for Brexit Stephen Barclay told the Cyprus Mail on Wednesday .

-In July this year, the Cyprus parliament unanimously passed legislation regulating the right of UK nationals and their families to move and reside freely in the Republic of Cyprus in the event of a no-deal Brexit.
+In July this year, the Cyprus parliament unanimously passed legislation regulating the right of UK nationals and their families living in the Republic to reside freely in the event of a no-deal Brexit.

-The law establishes the legislative framework for the safeguarding of the right of UK nationals, including citizens of Northern Ireland, to remain or who to choose to reside on the Republic of Cyprus should the UK leave the European Union without a withdrawal agreement.
+The law establishes the legislative framework for the safeguarding of the right of UK nationals to remain in the Republic of Cyprus should the UK leave the European Union without a withdrawal agreement.

 The purpose of the law is to institutionalise the procedure whereby UK nationals can obtain residence documents.